AHMED9937/ASD-SmartCare-Graduation-Project/README.md

 # ASD Smart Care Flutter Project Overview

-## 1. Project Summary
+##1.
+Project Summary

-**ASD SmartCare** is a cross‑platform Flutter application designed to support autism assessment and care.
+ASD SmartCare is a cross‑platform Flutter application designed to support autism assessment and care.
 It integrates multiple modules for autism screening, Q&A chatbot interactions, doctor recommendations, session tracking, and more.
 The app aims to facilitate specialists and caregivers in monitoring, guiding, and managing autism-related activities for children.

+Download the app: Google Drive Link
 ## 2. Goals and Scope

 - **AI‑Powered Autism Detection**: Conversational Q&A (text and voice) to screen for autism.